 BookPage features Bloodroot in their "Behind the Book" column

 "Behind the Book: Debut author finds inspiration close to home Column by Amy Greene

 On the way to my sister's, there is an abandoned house.
 It sits on a rocky hill with trees crowded close, overlooking a creek that parts a briar thicket.
 The windows are broken and the front door is gone, the tin roof rusted and the chimney stones tumbled down in a heap.
 I'm not sure when I first noticed the house, but now I look up there each time I pass.
 Sometimes cows are grazing in the shade of the yard.
 Sometimes there are cords of firewood stacked against its sooty clapboard.
 Once I saw a man riding a tractor on the hillside.
 I can understand why he lets the house stand empty.
 There's a sadness about it."

 This is the official website of author Amy Greene.
-Her debut novel Bloodroot will be available in paperback from Vintage Books on January 11, 2011.
+Her second novel Long Man will be available in hardcover from Alfred A. Knopf on February, 25, 2014.

 About the Author: Amy Greene was born and raised in the foothills of the Smoky Mountains, where she lives with her husband and two children.
-Her debut novel Bloodroot was published by Alfred A. Knopf January 12, 2010.
-Her second novel, Long Man, is forthcoming also from Knopf.
+Her second novel Long Man will be published by Alfred A. Knopf February 25, 2014.
+Her first novel Bloodroot is available in bookstores and online.